Confessions from a Failed Screenwriter

 An old friend posted a photo on his Facebook page.
-The image was of me, Peter Burke, and Steve Werblun caught in mid-stride into a would-be/might-have-been career in screenplay writing.
-My first impulse was to smile and reflect on the chaotic and fun days.
-But it also made me squirm a little.
+The image was of me, Peter Burke, and Steve Werblun hamming it up during a break.
+My first impulse was to smile and wince (a little).
+Those were some chaotic, and fun days; the camera catching us mid-stride into a might-have-been career in screenplay writing.

-The photo was taken while we were working on a screenplay loosely based on my research for a book about Jack Kirby's amazing 52-year career in comic books entitled "The Art of Jack Kirby" (Blue Rose Press).
-As it turned out, THAT book was the trigger point for many other projects.
+At that moment, we were working on a "bio-pic" screenplay, using my research for a book about Jack Kirby's amazing 52-year career in American comic books.
+My book, entitled "The Art of Jack Kirby" (1993, Blue Rose Press), was also the trigger point for many other projects.

-A year before the photo, Peter and I started work on Jack Kirby's unfinished novel, "The Horde" (with permission from Jack and Roz Kirby).
-Then Peter and I hatched a short-lived deal with Kevin Eastman (Teenage Mutant Ninja Turtles) to develop some animated projects inspired by Jack Kirby.
+One of the first triggers: Peter and I were given permission by Jack to work on his unfinished novel, "The Horde."
+One of the Kirby book's early boosters was Kevin Eastman (Teenage Mutant Ninja Turtles), who helped Peter and I hatch a short-lived deal with to develop some animated projects inspired by Jack Kirby.
 Kevin lost interest when his own business deals started to run into trouble.

-Soon after the Kirby was published, I found some folks to option a screenplay I wrote about an American land developer who gets lost in Bali but finds his soul.
-It was a kind of metaphorical journey of my life, I'm sure.
-After buying a copy of the Kirby book, Brandon Braga invited me to pitch stories to the Star Trek television franchise.
+Soon after the book was published, I ran into some folks who hired me to write screenplay about an American land developer who gets lost in Bali, but finds his soul in a metaphorical journey of spiritual discovery.
+I met Brandon Braga at a book signing held at the Golden Apple on Melrose.
+Braga loved the Kirby book so much that he invited me to pitch stories to the Star Trek television franchise.
 I ended up selling one story for ST: Voyager (Time Again) and one for Deep Space Nine (Meridian).
 Don't look for my name credit though - I cashed out, which in retrospect was a dumb idea.
 The writer's journey is filled with weird little twists and turns, and many potholes.

 Thanks to Peter, we also had a hip place to work: the corner of Hollywood and Vine, 8th floor of the office building known locally as the Hollyvine Building.
 It lost some of its hipness after they renovated the place; now it's just trendy.